maiers/equality-collection/README.md

 # equality-collection
-Currently a HashSet implementation allowing to set custom equality and hash functions for the set only.
+Currently a HashSet implementation allowing to set custom equality and hash functions for the set.

 ## Usage